OHDSI/KnowledgeBase/EuSPC/README.md

 This table of adverse events from the EU SPCs as downloaded from [PROTECT](http://www.imi-protect.eu/adverseDrugReactions.shtml)

-The scripts in this folder add RxCUIs and MeSH IDs to the EU SPC drug list.
+The scripts in this folder add RxCUIs and MeSH CUIs to the EU SPC drug list.
 In most cases, there was a simple string match betwee an entry in the 'substance' column with an RxNorm or MeSH preferred term.
 However, there are many cases of combination products, and a few things that were unable to be mapped.
 The combination products were manually mapped where possibly using the Bioportal's ontology search.

-The final dataset is in FinalRepository_DLP30Jun2012_withCUIs.csv
+The final dataset with the RxCUIs and MeSH CUIs is in [FinalRepository_DLP30Jun2012_withCUIs_v2.csv](https://github.com/OHDSI/KnowledgeBase/blob/master/EuSPC/data/FinalRepository_DLP30Jun2012_withCUIs_v2.csv) after running the Usage as said below.

 ## USAGE: